 In Dec 1826, the regimental hospital of the troops in the Cottonera District was moved from Fort Ricasoli to the Inquisitor's Palace Vittoriosa.
 The hospital from Fort Ricasoli was moved to the barracks at the Isola Marina.

-Baptisms Marriages Deaths
+Baptisms and Marriages 1826

 Floriana Officers' Mess